Event Topology Classifiers at the Large Hadron Collider: Introduction

 \section{Introduction}

-To understand the infancy of our Universe and its evolution, the little bangs of heavy-ions are made in collider experiments like the Large Hadron Collider (LHC) at CERN, Switzerland, and the Relativistic Heavy-Ion Collider (RHIC) at BNL, USA, which reproduces the conditions that happened during the fraction of a second after the Big-Bang.
+To understand the infancy of our Universe and its evolution, the little bangs of heavy-ions are made in collider experiments like the Large Hadron Collider (LHC) at CERN, Switzerland, and the Relativistic Heavy-Ion Collider (RHIC) at BNL, USA, which reproduces the conditions that happened during the fraction of a second after the Big Bang.
 The collision of two nuclei produces a hot and dense system of deconfined quarks and gluons for a short time (order of a few fm/c or 10$^{-23}$ sec).
 This deconfined and thermalized state of quarks and gluons is often referred to as quark-gluon plasma (QGP).
 Due to a very short timescale, it is impossible to probe QGP directly.
-However, several indirect signatures are proposed, such as the presence of strangeness enhancement, quarkonia suppression, jet quenching, collective flow, direct photon production, and direct dilepton production, which validate the presence of QGP.
+However, several indirect signatures are proposed, such as the presence of strangeness enhancement, quarkonia suppression, jet quenching, collective flow, direct photon and dilepton production, which validate the presence of QGP.
 In proton-proton ($pp$) collisions, where the system size is significantly smaller than Pb-Pb, the main hard parton-parton scatterings produce high transverse momentum ($p_{\rm T}$) particles which can be described by the perturbative quantum chromodynamics (pQCD).
 In the hard regime of QCD, jets are produced from parton scatterings at large $p_{\rm T}$.
 As in this regime, the coupling constant ($\alpha_{s}$) is significantly small, precise pQCD calculations can be performed.
 The semi-hard and soft parton scatterings, which are not a part of the main hard scatterings, form the underlying event (UE)~\cite{Diehl:2011yj, Field:2012kd}.
 As the soft-QCD calculations are cumbersome due to a larger value of $\alpha_{s}$, the description of the UE is modeled using different QCD-inspired phenomenological approaches~\cite{Christiansen:2024bhe}.
 At the LHC energies, due to high parton densities and the composite nature of hadrons, more than one binary interaction among partons is possible in a single $pp$ collision, which is often referred to as multi-parton interactions (MPI)~\cite{Sjostrand:1987su}.
-The MPI phenomenon has been widely supported by experimental data~\cite{ZEUS:2007xwd,D0:2009apj} and is one of the key ingredients in the Monte Carlo event generators.
-In such MPI-based models, the final state in $pp$ collisions is sensitive to the modeling of MPI and non-perturbative effects in the final state, such as color reconnection (CR) and color Ropes, which are modeled in PYTHIA~8~\cite{Sjostrand:2014zea} (See Figs.~\ref{fig:NmpiCartoon} and \ref{fig:CRCartoon}).
+The MPI phenomenon has been widely supported by experimental data~\cite{ZEUS:2007xwd,D0:2009apj} and is one of the key ingredients in the Monte Carlo (MC) event generators.
+Fig.~\ref{fig:NmpiCartoon} shows the pictorial representation of MPI in pp collisions.
+In such MPI-based models, the final state in $pp$ collisions is sensitive to the modeling of MPI.
+They are also sensitive to non-perturbative effects in the final state, such as color reconnection (CR), where the strings connecting the partonic endpoints from each individual scattering can color reconnect (Fig. \ref{fig:CRCartoon}) and color Ropes, where overlapping strings can act coherently to form a color rope having a large effective string tension~\cite{Sjostrand:2014zea}.